akhil-a/terraform-examples/README.md

-# ☁️ AWS Scalable Web Application Architecture
+# ☁️ AWS Web Application With Terraform

 This project showcases a **highly available, secure, and scalable web application** architecture on AWS using Terraform.It is built using core AWS services such as EC2, VPC, ALB, Auto Scaling, Route 53, and more.